Directions and industry requirements are regularly updated

 Because drivers in the taxi and rideshare industry work in a small, enclosed space, keeping a 1.5 metre distance from passengers is often not possible.
 Contact with frequently touched, and potentially contaminated, surfaces such as door handles or bags, may also increase their risk of coronavirus (COVID-19).

-In addition to following directions about face coverings, extra precautions such as practising good hand hygiene and regularly cleaning frequently touched surfaces are recommended.
+In addition to following directions about face masks, extra precautions such as practising good hand hygiene and regularly cleaning frequently touched surfaces are recommended.

 Under the Occupational Health and Safety Act 2004 (OHS Act), a range of duty holders have health and safety obligations that apply to taking steps to prevent exposure to coronavirus (COVID-19).
 For example, you have obligations if you are a: